csiro-data-school/regex/_episodes/07-python-regexs.md

 {: .output}

-More reference to the Python 're' library may be found at: https://docs.python.org/3/library/re.html
+More reference for the Python 're' library may be found at: https://docs.python.org/3/library/re.html